 Acknowledgments

-We thank all members of the group for stimulating discussions.
+We thank all members of our groups for stimulating discussions.
 We are grateful to Georgiana May and Octavio Paredes-López for providing field isolates of U. maydis from the US and Mexico, respectively.
 We acknowledge the generous support by the Max Planck Society.

+Conflict of interest disclosure

+The authors of this study declare that they have no financial conflict of interest with the content of this article.

 References